Corn starch: Culinary

 Corn starch is used as a thickening agent in liquid-based foods (e.g., soup, sauces, gravies, custard), usually by mixing it with a lower-temperature liquid to form a paste or slurry.
 It is sometimes preferred over flour alone because it forms a translucent, rather than opaque mixture.
 As the starch is heated over 203 F, the molecular chains unravel, allowing them to collide with other starch chains to form a mesh, thickening the liquid (Starch gelatinization).
 However, continued boiling breaks up the molecules and thins the liquid.

 Cornstarch is usually included as an anticaking agent in powdered sugar (icing or confectioner's sugar).

 A common substitute is arrowroot starch, which replaces the same amount of corn starch.

 Food producers reduce production costs by adding varying amounts of corn starch to foods, for example to cheese and yogurt.

-Chicken nuggets with a thin outer layer of corn starch allows increased oil absorption and crispness after the latter stages of frying.
+Chicken nuggets with a thin outer layer of corn starch allow increased oil absorption and crispness after the latter stages of frying.

 Non-culinary

 Baby powder may include corn starch among its ingredients.
 Corn starch can be used to manufacture bioplastics (like PLA used for 3D printing) and may be used in the manufacture of airbags.

 Adhesive can be made from corn starch, traditionally one of the adhesives that may be used to make paste papers.
 It dries with a slight sheen compared to wheat starch.
 It may also be used as an adhesive in book and paper conservation.

+Corn starch can also be mixed with salt to make salt ceramic, a craft material.